dche35472-sudo/IATA_group5/results_TextRepresentation/README.md

 ## Purpose of this module

-The aim of this part is to compare different ways of representing the target sentence in the same image-to-sentence task.
+The aim of this module is to compare different ways of representing the target sentence in the same image-to-sentence task.

-The updated baseline uses a **multi-label bag-of-words style output**, where the model predicts whether predefined words appear in the description.
+The updated baseline uses a **multi-label bag-of-words output**, where the model predicts whether predefined words appear in the description.
+This provides a simple and useful baseline, but it does not explicitly represent the structure of the target sentence.

-The structured model instead uses a **slot-based output format**, where the sentence is decomposed into structured components such as:
+The structured model instead uses a **slot-based output format**, where each sentence is decomposed into structured components:

 - anchor size / colour / shape
 - relation 1